microsoft/industry/healthcare/solutions/patientServiceCenter/readme.md

 ### Design considerations

 * Microsoft Azure Health Bot does not provide a diagnostic setting similar to other Azure resources.
-* All writes (create, update, and delete) operations towards the Healthcare Bot service from a control plane perspective is captured in the Azure Activity log
+* All writes (create, update, and delete) operations towards the Healthcare Bot service from an Azure control plane perspective is logged in the Azure Activity log for 90 days
 * Azure AD sign-ins and operations are logged to the Azure AD logs.

 ### Design recommendations